Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/miv-rv32-coregpio-example/README.md

  - no flow control.

 ## Target hardware
-This example can be targeted at the latest Mi-V Soft Processor MIV_RV32 or at the legacy variants such as Mi-V_RV32IMA_L1_AXI etc. Choose the build configurations per the target processor in your design and the supported ISA extensions that you want to use.
+This example can be targeted at the latest Mi-V Soft Processor MIV_RV32.
+Choose the build configurations per the supported ISA extensions that you want to use.

 All the design specific definitions such as peripheral base addresses, system clock frequency etc. are included in hw_platform.h.